wllm-rbnt/dispki/README.md

-# "dispki: One-Shot Disposable PKI"
+# dispki: One-Shot Disposable PKI

 This tool helps create a disposable PKI you can used for testing purposes.